 Kristi is a certified image consultant and life coach with the International Coaching Federation.
 She had a 20-year career in the clothing business and 25 years of exposure to the actor’s life.
 She has an expertise of creating personal style for clients, an understanding for mass appeal market, and a coach-approach to playing the game of life.
 Kristi started her career in the fashion industry at the age of 19.
 Her hard work, discipline, and desire moved her up the corporate ladder selling to major retailers Wal-Mart, Kmart, Target, JC Penney, Kohl’s, and Sears, and she took her division from 2 million gross annual sales to 40 million within 8 years.
 She left her career to become Chief Operations Manager in her husband’s acting studio.
 For 25 years she had an insider’s access to the business side of acting and entertainment.
 Exposed to thousands of actors, she personally witnessed the rise of Jennifer Lopez and personally interacted with major directors, producers, and stars like Will Smith and Gerard Butler.
 “I watched and learned what separated the successful from the unsuccessful.
 It wasn’t just a matter of talent or skill.
 There was something more to it.”
 When actors began using her expertise to refine their image and hone in on their type, her consulting business took off.
 She has deepened her work with clients by using a multi-faceted approach of marrying the inner and outer image of an actor.
 “After several years I began feeling intuitively that there were deeper core traits that influenced success.
 Some clients were disconnected about themselves or not seeing the way they were perceived.”
 Kristi Speiser has created, and continues to create a business that gets results.
 Full Bio »

-Kristi Speiser, Certified Image Consultant and Life Coach for actors who has been in the business 25 years and worked with stars such as Jennifer Lopez, Will Smith and Gerard Butler!
+Kristi Speiser, Certified Image Consultant and Life Coach for actors has been in the business 25 years and worked with stars such as Jennifer Lopez, Will Smith and Gerard Butler!
+Now she brings her extensive knowledge and experience in honing, refining and defining an actor's image exclusively to Stage 32.

 Q: What is the format of a webinar?